devdavede/SOWB/README.md

 ## Notes
 - Ensure proper permissions for reading from the source directory and writing to the destination directory.
 - Use caution when synchronizing files, especially in production environments, to avoid data loss or corruption.
+- Test the script before running.
+I am not responsible for bugs in this code.